What is replacing Home Care Packages?

 Changes to Home Care Packages in Australia

-Home Care Packages have been replaced by the Australian Government’s new Support at Home program, which represents a major reform to in-home aged care in Australia.
+Since November, 2025, Home Care Packages have been replaced by the Australian Government’s new Support at Home program.
 Support at Home brings together existing government-funded aged care services, including Home Care Packages and other in-home supports, into a single, simpler, and more flexible system.

 What happens to existing Home Care Package recipients?